hpintoGH/Solar_Tracker_Control_Simulation/README.md

 #### Performance Implications

-This analysis demonstrates that machine learning approaches excel in variable weather conditions where traditional astronomical tracking fails.
+This analysis demonstrates that machine learning approaches can excel in variable weather conditions where traditional astronomical tracking performs worse.
 The ML model's ability to adapt to changing irradiance patterns provides substantial advantages over rigid sun-following algorithms during cloudy periods.

 The graph below presents a comparison between solar tracking controlled by the Random Forest model and astronomical tracking, using data from a **cloudy day**.